bxparks/AUnit/README.md

 * `assertTestExpire(name)` [&ast;]
 * `assertTestNotExpire(name)` [&ast;]

-The following macros are not yet implemented:
+The following macros define `extern` references to test case objects which live in other `.cpp` files.
+These are required for the above meta assertions if the test cases are defined in another file:

 * `externTest()`
 * `externTesting()`